datanav/docs/getting-started.rst

 REST APIs
 ============
 Sometimes we have to connect to a websites API to extract data for our pipe.
-A websites API is a code that allows our program to communicate with the website to either extract information of to post information.
+A websites API is a code that allows our program to communicate with the website, to either extract information, or to post information.
 A REST (Representational State Transfer), or RESTful, API is an API which uses http requests to POST, GET PUT and DELETE data.

 We will be using the `flask <https://flask.palletsprojects.com/en/1.1.x/>`__ library as well as the `requests <https://2.python-requests.org/en/master/>`__ library in Python to display how we might communicate with a websites API.